sabari4444/Login_signup/README.md

 and check for the user data
 i have added the code too

-if you have an enquire freely mail me
+if you have an doubt freely mail me

 mail id : sabari8788@gmail.com